 – A metal box set away from a chimney or fireplace and connected to a flue by a pipe.

-– A Wood Stove deigned to fit or slop into a fireplace
+– A Wood Stove designed to fit or slip into a fireplace